tatianegercina/FinTech/01-Lesson-Plans/Whiteboard-Interviews/LessonPlan.md

 ### 2. Instructor Do: Introduce and Review Problem Solving Guidelines (0:15)

-In this activity, instructors will introduce the problem solving guidelines that will aid students in effectively performing in a technical interview.
+In this activity, instructors will introduce the problem solving guidelines that will aid students in effectively performing a technical interview.

 **File:** [slideshow-placeholder]()